Nandakishore695/Basic-React-Example-For-Beginner/README.md

 - A compiler is a tool that converts high-level programming language(java) into a lower-level language(machine code or bytecode)

 **11.What is prop drilling in react?**
-- Prop drilling is the process of passing down props through multiple layers of components.
+- Prop drilling is the process of passing down prop through multiple layers of components.

 # Npm vs Yarn different between